PHT-Medic/documentation/docs/user_guide/desktop_app.md

    If a file is selected, it will appear in the right box
 9. Press "Decrypt selected models"
 10. You can go to the corresponding directory with the decrypted results by pressing "Show decrypted files".
-The results are saved on your local machine and you are responsible protecting those
+The results are saved on your local machine, and you are responsible protecting those

 ## Homomorphic Decryption